This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I’m a taco fan, and from my research on places to eat in Tucson, one taco place that kept showing up with good reviews online was BOCA Tacos.

 It also came recommended by former locals and our community online, two resources I always go to for food tips.

-BOCA is known for its street style gourmet Mexican tacos, serving up over 25 types of tacos, and for its rotating salsas created fresh daily.
+BOCA is known for its street-style gourmet Mexican tacos, serving up over 25 types of tacos, and for its rotating salsas created fresh daily.

 But one of the best things about BOCA for me on the menu was the vegetarian and vegan offerings.

-Whilst I waited for my order of two Cauliflower tacos (grilled fresh cauliflower tossed in a curry cilantro and orange oil), and Veggie taco (sautéed mix of mushrooms, onions, serrano peppers, cilantro and melted cheese), I was served up four types of salsa to try ranging from least spicy to spicy!
+Whilst I waited for my order of two Cauliflower tacos (grilled fresh cauliflower tossed in curry cilantro and orange oil), and a Veggie taco (sautéed mix of mushrooms, onions, serrano peppers, cilantro, and melted cheese), I was served up four types of salsa to try ranging from least spicy to spicy!

-Flying in from winter in North Carolina, and sitting in the Tucson sun out on their patio was the perfect start to my Tucson trip!
+Flying in from winter in North Carolina and sitting in the Tucson sun out on their patio was the perfect start to my Tucson trip!